-4 Ways to Achieve Operational Efficiency Across Your Supply Chain
+4 Ways to Achieve Operational Efficiency Across Your IT Supply Chain

-Your supply chain is the heart of your organization, involving every aspect behind your daily operations.
-Your supply chain also sets the pace of innovation — which is why it’s critical you optimize your technology investments so you can invest in the future.
+Your IT supply chain is the heart of your organization, involving every aspect behind your daily operations.
+It also sets the pace of innovation — which is why it’s critical you optimize your technology investments so you can invest in the future.
 Against that backdrop, let’s explore four areas you can improve for supply chain efficiency: procurement, integration, deployment and maintenance.